knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

     }

 Ok, let's try it!
-When we refresh and sign in, we get a beautiful box of people in our circle!
+When we refresh and sign in, we get a beautiful box of farmers in our circle!
 In my console, if we click on the AJAX call that was made, we can see that an access token was sent on the ``Authorization: Bearer`` header.
 OAuth is happening behind the scenes!